Gladozzz/HimiChat/README.md

 # Himichat

-This is my demo app for representation my current skills.
+This is demo app for representation my current skills.

 ## Installation